SEIR-7-06/installfest/mac-dev-tools.md

 ### Install Command Line Tools through Xcode (Older Versions of OS X)

-If you must run a version of OS X before Maverick, you will need to install command line tools that come from Xcode. **Only follow these steps if you were not able to install Xcode command line tools with the instructions above.**
+**Only follow these steps if you were not able to install Xcode Command Line Tools with the instructions above.** If you must run a version of OS X before Maverick, you will need to install Command Line Tools that come from Xcode.

 1. Open the Mac App Store and install Xcode.
-1. Open Xcode.
+2. Open Xcode.
-1. Inside the Xcode menu, choose Preferences > Downloads > Install The Command Line Tools.
+3. Inside the Xcode menu, choose Preferences > Downloads > Install The Command Line Tools.
-1. Follow the instructions in the installer.
+4. Follow the instructions in the installer.

 ## Homebrew